Arzion032/Ecommerce-Data-Pipeline/README.md

 # **E-Commerce Product Performance Data Pipeline**
 ![ETL Data Pipeline](ecommerce.drawio.png)
 ## **📌 Project Overview**
 This pipeline tracks the performance of products on Shein for a company, visualizing key metrics in a **Power BI dashboard**.

 The dataset consists of **21 CSV files**, each representing a different product category.
-These files are transformed, cleaned, and aggregated into a **single analytics layer** for reporting.
+These files are loaded into **Snowflake**, where they are transformed, cleaned, and aggregated into the **analytics layer** for reporting and insights.

 ---